pvanallen/delft-ai-toolkit/README.md

 # Delft AI Toolkit - Version 2
 ## Visual Authoring Toolkit for Smart Things

 **This is a new 2.0 version of this project with a significantly changed architecture ([original version](https://github.com/pvanallen/delft-toolkit)).
-The NodeCanvas system has been replaced with a customize version of [xNode](https://github.com/Siccity/xNode).
+The NodeCanvas node system has been replaced with [xNode](https://github.com/Siccity/xNode), which is being enhanced by Siccity as part of this project.
 In addition, the system now communicates directly with the Raspberry Pi (instead of using node.js and bluetooth).**

-**As of August 2018, this version is going through significant changes.
-While usable now, many more changes are coming.
-We hope to have a more stable release by October.
+**As of November 2018, this version is going through significant changes.
+We hope to have a more stable release by the end of 2018.
+At that time, we'll post a RasPi image that's ready to go to use with the toolkit.

 ### Description

 The Delft Toolkit a system for designing smart things.
-It provides a visual authoring environment that incorporates machine learning and behavior trees to create smart behavior in autonomous devices.
+It provides a visual authoring environment that incorporates machine learning, cognitive APIs, and other AI approaches, behavior trees, and data flow to create smart behavior in autonomous devices.

 ![system diagram](https://i0.wp.com/www.philvanallen.com/wp-content/uploads/2018/01/Pasted_Image_1_16_18__3_50_PM.jpg?resize=640%2C350)